invince/YAET/docs/plugin-loading.md

 **When it runs:**
 - On every `discover()` call (app startup, external reload)
 - For both bundled and external plugins that have `package.json`
-- Installs all dependencies (`npm install`, not `--production`) so both runtime and build deps are available
+- Installs all dependencies (`npm install --ignore-scripts`, not `--production`) so both runtime and build deps are available without executing install scripts

 **Use cases:**
 - A plugin that ships a pre-built frontend bundle but needs a build dependency like `spice-client` at build time